metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

 - `start` - Filter data equal to or before this time in RFC-3339 format or a Time::Moment object.
 Fractions of a second are not accepted; this is required
 - `end` - Filter data equal to or before this time in RFC-3339 format or a Time::Moment object.
 Fractions of a second are not accepted; this is required
 - `limit` - Number of data points to return.
 Must be in range `1-10000`, defaults to `1000`
-- `page_token` - Pagination token to contine from
+- `page_token` - Pagination token to continue from

 The data returned includes the following data:

-- `trades` - List of Finance::Alpaca::Struct::Quote objects
+- `trades` - List of [Finance::Alpaca::Struct::Quote](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3AStruct%3A%3AQuote) objects
 - `next_page_token` - Token that can be used to query the next page
 - `symbol` - Symbol that was queried